DavidFW1960/bom-weather-card/ui/darksky/README.md

 3. Add the card definition:  There are required / optional and flag entries.

-Required entries must be presnt in your configuration.
+Required entries must be present in your configuration.
 The card will not work at all if any of these lines are missing.
 ~~~~
 type: 'custom:dark-sky-weather-card'